sagemathinc/cowasm/README.md

 - `packages/foo/dist/[native|wasm]` -- a native or WebAssembly build of the package; this has binaries, headers, and libs.
 These get used by other packages.
 - `packages/build/[native|wasm]` - build artifacts for the native or WebAssembly build; can be safely deleted

+### Extra Packages

+I have put a lot of work into getting various things to build, e.g., NTL, FLINT, Python, which are currently _**not**_ needed as a dependency for the core library I find myself building.
+Thus they are now NOT being built by default, since they aren't needed.
+Really all we need so far to build what we want to build is JPython (a Python language-&gt;Javascript compiler), GMP and Pari.
+It's amazing how much functionality Pari has built in, which overall is much broader (but less deep in some ways) than what's available in the C/C++ ecosystem of NTL/FLINT, etc.  For our purposes though (of something very cross platform and easy to maintain!), Pari is really ideal.

+That said, I put a lot of work into these other packages, and maybe they will be important at some point.
+But don't expect them to just work.

 ### No common prefix directory

 Unlike SageMath, where everything is built into a single `local` directory, here we build everything in its own self-contained package.
 When a package like `pari` depends on another package like `gmp` , our Makefile for `pari` explicitly references the `dist` directory in the `packages/dist/gmp` .
 This makes it possible to uninstall packages, update them, etc., whereas using a common directory for everything can be a mess with possibly conflicting versions of files.